Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Formulating an Idealized Survey Strategy

 We also compare our findings to those of \citet{Dumusque2011}, who simulate measurements of stellar RV signals from fitted asteroseismic power spectra, including both oscillations and granulation, and calculate the predicted RV rms for several years of simulated data with different intra-night exposure times and cadences.
 For the Sun-like, G2V star $\alpha$ Cen A, \citet{Dumusque2011} find that they can achieve a lower RV rms by distributing observations across many hours instead of concentrating them in a single visit with the same total on-sky exposure time.
-We see the same trend for the granulation-only case in \autoref{fig:oscgran}, in which the six-visit strategy outperforms the other strategies by a significant margin for nightly time costs up to one hour, but not with oscillations and granulation together.
+We see the same trend for the granulation-only case in \autoref{fig:fisher_oscgran}, in which the six-visit strategy outperforms the other strategies by a significant margin for nightly time costs up to one hour.
+However, our results differ from theirs for the case with both oscillations and granulation.
+We attribute this to two factors.

-While the difference between our results and those of the \citet{Dumusque2011} simulations can be partly attributed to our method for calculating the expected RV uncertainty, i.e., Fisher information analysis vs. synthesizing RVs from a power spectrum, some other differences in our approach should be noted.
 First, \citet{Dumusque2011} do not account for overheads when comparing the performances of different observing cadences.
-Cadences with more visits are not penalized for the additional overhead costs that will be incurred, so their performance relative to cadences with fewer visits is exaggerated.
+Cadences with more visits are not penalized for the additional costs that will be incurred, so their performance relative to cadences with fewer visits appears enhanced.
 On the other hand, their study includes the effects of supergranulation and a constant instrument noise floor, both of which introduce correlated noise on timescales longer than oscillations and granulation alone.
 Because we neglect these sources of correlated noise, we diminish the relative benefits of increasing the spacing between observations.
-We comment on correlated noise from instrument systematics in more detail in Section \ref{sec:instruments}.
+We comment on correlated noise from instrument systematics in more detail in Section \ref{sec:fisher_instruments}.
+We also note that other differences between the \citet{Dumusque2011} methodologies and our own, such as the precise oscillation and granulation models used, may have an effect on the differences between the results.